chuchuroth/ROS_basics_in_5_days/catkin_ws/vs_code_chat_his_2.md

-chuchuroth: I've ran the simulation with updated codes, the robot freeze itself when in "FINDING \_WALL" state, can you check the logic
+# frage I've ran the simulation with updated codes, the robot freeze itself when in "FINDING \_WALL" state, can you check the logic